-Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; speaking lies in hypocrisy; having their conscience seared with a hot iron; FORBIDDING TO MARRY, &c.-1 Timothy iv.
-1-3.
+The Popish Doctrine, which forbiddeth to Marry, is a Devilish and Wicked Doctrine.
+The Thomas Vincent eth expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and dostrines of devils, speaking lyes in hypocrisie, having their consciences seared with a hot iron, Forbidding to Marry.

-THE church of Rome hath been in her day as famous and truly worthy of renown, as any church which we read of, either in scripture or ecclesiastical history: I mean, in the primitive days of Christianity, whilst she retained her primitive faith and purity.
-Her fame was great and growing, even whilst the apostle Paul was alive; who, writing unto her, giveth thanks unto God for her, "that her faith was spoken of throughout the whole world."
-(Rom. i.
-8.)
-This church had the advantage of being seated in the mistress-city of the earth, where the court then was of the chief empire; unto which resort being made from all parts of the world, the most of which at that time were subject and tributary unto Rome, her faith and obedience unto the gospel of Christ so openly professed, so generally known and taken notice of at home. were spread abroad, and carried far and near by strangers in their return from Rome into their own countries.
-Then the church of Rome was truly apostolical, being "built upon the foundation of the prophets and apostles, Jesus Christ himself being the chief corner-stone."
-(Eph. ii.
-20.)
-And so long as she kept this foundation, her building was of silver, gold, precious stones;" (1 Cor. iii.
-12;) so long she did shine with true lustre and glory.
-But, in process of time, this so famous a church did decline, and by degrees degenerate; so that at length she became an infamous apostatical church, and the seat of Antichrist himself, the greatest enemy (next the devil) whom Christ hath in the world.
-When she left her foundation, her glorious building of purer metals and precious stones was changed into an infirm and coarse building of "wood, hay, and stubble," which is under the curse, and whose end is to be consumed with fire; (verse 13;) then her golden head fell off, and was strangely metamorphosed into feet of iron and clay, which the stone hewn out of the mountain without hands will dash to pieces.
-(Dan. ii.
-31-45.)
+He Church of Rome hath been in her day as famous and truly worthy of Renown, as any Church which we read of, either in Scripture or Ecclefiastical History: I mean in the Primitive days of Christianity, whilst she retained her Primitive Faith and Purity.
+Her Fame was great and growing, even whilst the Apostle Paul was alive, who writing unto her, giveth thanks unto God for her, That her Faith was spoken of thorowout the whole World.
+Rom.
+1.8.
+This Church had the advantage of being seated in the Mistress-City of the Earth, where the Court then was of the chief Empire; unto which refort being made from all parts of the World, the most of which at that time were subject and Tributary unto Rome; her Faith and Obedience unto the Gospel of Christ so openly professed, so generally known and taken notice of at home, was spread abroad, and carried far and near by strangers in their return from Rome into their own Countries.
+Then the Church of Rome was truly Apostolical, being built upon the Foundation of the Prophets and Apostles, Jesus Christ himself being the chief corner stone, Ephes.
+2. 20.
+And so long as she kept this Foundation, her building was of Silver, Gold, precious Stones; fo long the did thine with true Lustre and Glory.
+But in process of time this so famous a Church did decline, and by degrees degenerate, so that at length she became an infamous Apostatical Church, and the seat of Antichrist himself, the greatest Enemy, next the Devil, which Christ hath in the World.
+When she lest her Foundation, her glorious Building of purer Metals and precious Stones, was changed into infirm and course Building of Wood, Hay and Stubble, which is under the curse, and whose end is to be consumed with Fire: Then her Golden Head fell off, and was strangely metamorphosed into Feet of Iron and Clay, which the Stone hewen out of the Mountain without hands will dash to pieces.